Aeronautics: Balloon flight

 The modern era of lighter-than-air flight began early in the 17th century with Galileo's experiments in which he showed that air has weight.
-Around 1650 Cyrano de Bergerac wrote some fantasy novels in which he described the principle of ascent using a substance (dew) he supposed to be lighter than air, and descending by releasing a controlled amount of the substance.
+Around 1650, Cyrano de Bergerac wrote fantasy novels in which he described the principle of ascent using a substance (dew) he believed was lighter than air, and descent by releasing a controlled amount of the substance.
 Francesco Lana de Terzi measured the pressure of air at sea level and in 1670 proposed the first scientifically credible lifting medium in the form of hollow metal spheres from which all the air had been pumped out.
 These would be lighter than the displaced air and able to lift an airship.
-His proposed methods of controlling height are still in use today; by carrying ballast which may be dropped overboard to gain height, and by venting the lifting containers to lose height.
-In practice de Terzi's spheres would have collapsed under air pressure, and further developments had to wait for more practicable lifting gases.
+His proposed methods of controlling height are still in use today: by carrying ballast which may be dropped overboard to gain height, and by venting the lifting containers to lose height.
+In practice, de Terzi's spheres would have collapsed under air pressure, and further developments had to wait for more practicable lifting gases.